 He was woken by the sound of a twig snapping.
-He jerked up fearful, that he’d been discovered by delinquents haunting the nearby school.
-Only to pause in slack-jawed wonder as Ellie stepped in the glade.
+He jerked up, fearful that he’d been discovered by the delinquents that haunted the nearby school.
+Only to pause in slack-jawed wonder as Ellie stepped into the glade.
 In the moonlight, her face was radiant, and her hair like spun gold.
 He wondered that he had ever thought her plain or ordinary when they met yesterday, though it seemed a lifetime ago.

 “Sorry, I’m late,” she said, stammering.
 “I, uh, got here a little while ago, but wasn’t sure whether to wake you.”
 Asleep, he had seemed at peace, a gentle giant.
-Those eyes, no longer haunted, seemed wise, and kind, and compassionate.
+Those eyes — no longer haunted — seemed wise, and kind, and compassionate.
 She knew not why he had come, nor even why she herself was there.
 But just looking at him, she knew she had done the right thing.
-Even if they never spoke again, she at least knew she wouldn’t hate him, or he her, and they could go one with their lives in peace.
+Even if they never spoke again, she at least knew she wouldn’t hate him, or he her, and they could go on with their lives in peace.

 But Ellie’s eyes were turned inward, her tone guarded.
 “If that is what you desire, then it would be unkind of me to protest.
 The cow is yours to do with as you please, and I shall not stand in the way of your charity.”
 Then, colder, “I presume this is why you came, to ensure I did not seek to return your magnanimous gift, or ruin your good name.”
 The last with bitterness.